Universeemaster/Library-AI-Agent/README.md

 <h3>🙌 Acknowledgements</h3>

-Special thanks to IBM, AICTE, and IBM SkillsBuild for providing the platform and tools that made this project possible.
+Special thanks to Edunet Foundation, AICTE, and IBM SkillsBuild for providing the platform and tools that made this project possible.